pathwaycom/llm-app/examples/pipelines/gpt_4o_multimodal_rag/README.md

 We will use `BaseRAGQuestionAnswerer` provided under `pathway.xpacks` to get started on our RAG application with very minimal overhead.
 This module brings together the foundational building bricks for the RAG application.

-It includes ingesting the data from the sources, LLM, document parsers and splitters, database (index) and also serving the app on an endpoint.
+It includes ingesting the data from the sources, calling the LLM, parsing and chunking the documents, creating and querying the database (index) and also serving the app on an endpoint.

 For more advanced RAG options, make sure to check out [rerankers](https://pathway.com/developers/api-docs/pathway-xpacks-llm/rerankers) and the [adaptive rag example](../adaptive-rag/).